 Convex optimization problems have many important properties, including a powerful duality theory and the property that any local minimum is also a global minimum.
-Nonsmooth optimization refers to minimization of functions that are generally not convex, usually locally Lipschitz, and typically not differentiable at their minimizers.
-Topics in convex optimization that will be covered include duality, self-concordance and global Newton methods, primal-dual interior-point methods for conic programs, including linear programs, quadratic cone programs and semidefinite programs, and using CVX to solve convex programs in practice.
-Topics in nonsmooth optimization that will be covered include variational analysis, subgradients and subdifferentials, Clarke regularity, and algorithms, including gradient sampling and BFGS, for nonsmooth, nonconvex optimization.
+Nonsmooth optimization refers to minimization of functions that are not necessarily convex, usually locally Lipschitz, and typically not differentiable at their minimizers.
+Topics in convex optimization that will be covered include duality, CVX ("disciplined convex programming"), gradient and Newton methods, Nesterov's optimal methods, the primal barrier method, primal-dual interior-point methods for conic programs (linear programs, second-order cone programs and semidefinite programs), and an overview of the alternating direction method of multipliers for large scale structured problems.
+Topics in nonsmooth optimization that will be covered include subgradients and subdifferentials, Clarke regularity, and algorithms, including gradient sampling and BFGS, for nonsmooth, nonconvex optimization.
 Homework will be assigned, both mathematical and computational.
-Students may submit a final project or take an oral final exam.
+Students may submit a final project on a pre-approved topic or take a written final exam.

 Undergraduate linear algebra and multivariable calculus

-Required Text Book for first half of course
+Required Text Book for first part of course

 Attend class, submit all homeworks, and either write the final exam on May 16 (which will be primarily based on material covered in the homework assignments), or submit a singly-authored final project on a topic that is pre-approved by the instructor.
 Approval due date: Apr 19.
 Project due date: May 16.
 Final grade will be based approximately 50% on the homework and 50% on the final project or final exam.